avelasco920/stock-overflow/README-datavis.md

 **Day 2**
 ![Portfolio Value](https://github.com/avelasco920/stock-overflow/blob/datavis/wireframes/Wireframes%20Graph3.jpg?raw=true)
 - [ ] Create functions to calculate portfolio value based on logic above.
-Above graphics are used only as a representation to communicate logic, not literal aesthetic/layout.
+Above graphics are used only as a representation of logic, not aesthetic/layout.
 - [ ] Integrate api calls with the different specific time functions

 **Day 3** Begin working with ChartJS